Where is the Blue Lagoon in Malta?

 Can you go from Gozo to Blue Lagoon in Comino?

-Ferries to Blue Lagoon usually operate all year round, but are dependent on weather conditions.
-If you are staying in Gozo, there are 2 locations that provide ferry services to Blue Lagoon (Comino).
-Choose one of the locations closest to you for more information.
+If you are staying in Gozo, there is 1 location that provide ferry services to Blue Lagoon (Comino).
+Click the link below for more information.

 You can also use our search engine to find more information and prices depending on your departure point.